holmesw/xmlsummerschool/README.md

 <http://training.epimorphics.com/course-materials/1-5-QueryingLinkedData.pdf>

-### Is 'Angel' an Underground Station?
+### Is 'Paddington' an Underground Station?

     ASK {
-      lu-s:angel a transport:UndergroundStation
+      lu-s:paddington a transport:UndergroundStation
     }

-### What information do we have about the 'Angel' Underground Station?
+### What information do we have about the 'Paddington' Underground Station?

-    DESCRIBE {
+    DESCRIBE lu-s:paddington
-      lu-s:angel
-    }

 ### Find All the Underground Lines